LutonCouncil/report-a-missed-bin/README.md

 ## Pre-requisites

 * Microsoft SQL server database to store LLPG data.
-EntityFramework is used to talk to SQL server and the ORM objects are based on a view called "vwFullExtract", which in turn depends on a table called "FullExtract".
-Please see the INSTALL.sql file for the SQL to create them.
+Please see the INSTALL file for details on the database objects required and SQL to create them.
 * Microsoft Windows server with IIS and .NET framework 4.5 for the web server

 ## How it works